Skip to content

 Limitations

-To ensure source code remains valid, typstyle will refrain from formatting in certain scenarios.
-Below is a list of cases where typstyle does not apply formatting.
+To ensure that source code remains valid, typstyle refrains from formatting in certain scenarios.
+The following cases outline situations where typstyle either does not apply formatting or applies only conservative changes.

 Overall